braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/android/integration/standard_integration.md

 ### Step 1: Register Braze Firebase Messaging Service

 {% alert warning %}
 If you already have a Firebase Messaging Service registered, do not complete this step.
-Instead, proceed to [Using your own firebase messaging service](#using-your-own-firebase-messaging-service) and complete the steps listed there.
+Instead, proceed to [Using your own Firebase Messaging Service](#using-your-own-firebase-messaging-service) and complete the steps listed there.
 {% endalert %}

 Braze includes a service to handle push receipt and open intents.
 Our `BrazeFirebaseMessagingService` class will need to be registered in your `AndroidManifest.xml`: